Why Are Dogs Scared of Fireworks?

 Health issues related to ingesting fireworks

-Fireworks don’t even have to be lit to cause injury to your pet.
-When roaming the yard after a firework display, dogs may ingest debris or pieces of used fireworks, which contain dangerous chemicals, such as heavy metals, sulfur, and coloring agents.
-Eating fireworks can cause serious health issues for dogs, such as gastrointestinal distressopens in a new tab or even muscle and nerve dysfunction, which can result in permanent damage.
+Fireworks don’t even have to be lit to cause serious injury to your pet.
+When wandering the yard after a firework display, dogs may consume debris or pieces of used fireworks, which contain dangerous chemicals, such as sulfur, heavy metals, and coloring agents.
+Eating fireworks can cause serious health issues for dogs, such as gastrointestinal distress or even muscle and nerve dysfunction, which can result in permanent damage.

-Fortunately, you don’t need to worry about cats ingesting fireworks because they tend to be more discriminating eaters and likely won’t attempt to eat a used firework.
-But you should always clean up all used fireworks and debris in your yard before allowing your pets outside again.
+You probably don’t need to worry about cats ingesting fireworks because they tend to be more discriminating (read: pickier) eaters and likely won’t attempt to eat a used firework.
+All the same, you should be on the safe side.
+Always clean up all used fireworks and debris in your yard before allowing your pets outside again.

 Tips for keeping your dog calm and safe during fireworks displays

-If you know that your dog is scared of loud noises, make sure to have a plan for soothing your pet during this July Fourth celebrations and know how to calm a dog during fireworks.
-Start by keeping your dog away from any nearby firework displays and safely cozied up in the house.
-If you live in a cold climate, your pet should be safely inside anyway, but make sure you have them in a place in the house where they feel safe when they hear loud noises.
+If you know that your dog tends to be freaked out by loud noises, be sure to have a plan for soothing your pet during New Year’s celebrations and know how to calm a dog during fireworks.
+Start by keeping your dog away from any nearby firework displays and safely cozied up at home.
+Make sure you have them in a place in the house where they feel safe.

 Make sure your pet has proper identification.

-Well before July Fourth comes around, your pet should be microchipped opens in a new taband have an ID tag on their collar featuring your current contact information.
-No one expects their dog to run away, but fireworks can make your pet’s behavior unpredictable so it’s best to take as many precautions as possible.
-Ensuring your dog has proper identification can improve the chances that they will be returned to you if they do become lost.
+Well before January comes around, your pet should be microchipped and have an ID tag on their collar featuring your current contact information.
+No one expects their dog to run away, but fireworks can make your pet’s behavior unpredictable, so it’s best to take precautions.
+Ensuring your dog has proper identification can greatly improve the chances that they will be returned to you if they do become lost.

 Create a safe and calming space for your dog.

-One of the best ways to calm your dog during fireworks is to make a space in your home for them to feel safe and comfortable.
-Choose a space with no windows, like the inside of a large closet or a bathroom, and create a cozy cave where your dog can hide from the noise and lights of the fireworks.
-You can even use a crate if your dog already feels safe there.
+One of the best ways to calm your dog during fireworks is to create a space in your home for them to feel safe and comfy.
+Choose a space with no windows, like the inside of a large closet or a bathroom, and create a cozy cave where your dog can hide away from noise and lights.
+You can even use a crate if your dog already feels safe there (don’t try to crate train for the first time on the holiday).
 Give your pup some of their favorite toys and treats so they feel at home and (hopefully) more relaxed.

 “If you can, try to engage your dog in a playful or fun activity, such as a training or play session, before the noises are expected to begin,” Dr. Fadl suggests.
 “Using positive reinforcement, like rewarding calm behaviors with treats or affection, can be helpful in a sound-phobic dog.”